 Other experiences in Siem Reap

 In addition to the food tours, Backstreet Academy also offers several cultural experiences in Siem Reap.
-We participated in a Cocktail Workshop with local spices that was amazing.
+We participated in a Cocktail Workshop with local spices which was amazing.
 We also attended a performance of the Phare Circus.

 It was a pity that we didn’t have time to learn how to cook insects in the Fear Factor Challenge and couldn’t learn how to make our own medieval knife.